Late-afternoon shot through a glass conference-room wall of a small benefits-committee meeting around an oval table, warm slanting daylight.

 Organize records

 Medical records gathered from every provider, organized into one portable snapshot.
-Claims-informed sourcing finds records a portal export would miss.
+Records-history-informed sourcing finds records a portal export would miss.

 Appointments scheduled.
 Referrals chased until confirmed.
-Home health, therapists, and specialists kept in sync.
+Providers and vendors held accountable on the family's behalf.
 The employee stops being the relay.

 Keep the family aligned